China is by far and away the number one destination to teach English abroad, with job opportunities for everyone.

 - Ferry crossing: 25 cents

 You noticed the remaining disposable income at the bottom of the monthly budget.
 What you do with the rest of your money is up to and will ultimately determine whether you save or not.
-During my first year teaching, I didn’t save a dime, mostly because I was out every night.
+During my first year of teaching, I didn’t save a dime, mostly because I was out every night.
 But I did manage to save and travel during the second, third and fourth years.

 Another trick you should remember is the ability to do private lessons as a side hustle in China.
 Actually, you can do private lessons on the side in any country where they will pay you to teach English.
 You could easily make an extra $100 or $200 per month doing private lessons in China.
 Even better, you could also find non-teaching side gigs, which would give you a much-needed break from the daily grind of teaching.

 But be aware, many contracts ban you from taking on outside work and your school can take legal action against you if you decide to take on a second job or side tutor without consent.
 Many English teachers, however, do it without telling their primary employer.